-As a member of staff at the university, I should not have let myself be intimidated to the bone like that, but could do no more than utter ‘Je les ai apporté’ without assertiveness.
-I was left to shiver through coat and scarf through the various shakings of the head from the other side of the desk.
-The positive upshot of this – and there is one – is that I should be guaranteed student status at Geneva in absentia with Lukas’ supervision.
+As a member of staff at the university, I should not have let myself be intimidated, but could do no more than utter ‘Je les ai apporté’ without assertiveness.
+I shivered through coat and scarf during the shakings of the head from the other side of the desk.
+The positive upshot of this – and there is one – is that I should be guaranteed at least student status at Geneva in absentia.

 The process of leaving this country is remarkably testing.
 How sorely tempting it must be just to forget it all and casually disappear.
 I headed back to face the stern headmistress today in Dufour, to find that she wasn’t in.
 A covering gentleman, without saying a word, glanced at my certificates and ripped up the conditions sheet.
-There is a grim and decidedly ugly ruthlessness to this office.
+There is an ugly ruthlessness to this office.

 There is a gruelling start to the final week too.
-The majority of English students sit exams on Monday.
-Papers have to be delivered at 8:00am, and then it’s a trip to the Service des Paies (personnel and finance), either at the dreaded Dufour, or the State office (or both), as certain documents are only printed on the 26th of the month, and then a dash back for invigilation.
+The majority of our English students sit exams on Monday.
+Papers have to be delivered at 8:00am, and then it’s a trip to the Service des Paies (personnel and finance), either at the dreaded Dufour or the State office (or both), as certain documents are only printed on the 26th of the month, and then a dash back for invigilation.

 I thought academia allowed all types of character, but I think I’m too timid to thrive at it.
 I have a complex about using the libraries here because of my track record of setting off the alarms.
 When my colleague returned from a six-month period of leave and came back to the office last week, my self-motivational quotes were gone from the whiteboard, replaced by some graffiti.
 I’m soon an irrelevance.